uhuchain/docs/business_scope.md

 ## Vision

-To create a customer centric platform which combines price comparision, customer portal, insurance and services in one platform.
-The inured object is the leading entity.
+To create a customer centric platform which combines price comparision, customer portal,  insurance and services.
+The inured object and its lifecycle is the leading entity.
+The  customer owns its data, based on a platform economics strategy.

 ## Customer